clementw168/clementw168.github.io/_posts/automatants/2021-11-15-imbalanced-classification.md

 ### Few-Shot Learning

-I wanted to experiment with few-shot learning methods, particularly for the rarest classes, but ran out of time to fully integrate them.
+I wanted to experiment with few-shot learning methods, particularly for the rarest classes, but ran out of time before making any progress.
 In the future, using a few-shot meta-learning algorithm like Relation Networks on the top K predictions from MobileNet could further improve rare class accuracy.

 Reference:
 - Sung, F., Yang, Y., Zhang, L., Xiang, T., Torr, P. H. S., & Hospedales, T. M. (2018).
 Learning to Compare: Relation Network for Few-Shot Learning. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 1199–1208.
 [PDF](https://arxiv.org/pdf/1711.06025)